[object Object]

 The average salary for back-end developers is typically higher than for front-end developers.
 That’s usually connected to the steeper learning curve for back-end developers.
 According to Indeed.com, front-end developer salaries in the US start at $68,098/year and go up to $184,208/year.

 Back-end developers typically make from $109,924/year to $216,008/year in the US.
-However, salaries tend to vary a lot based on the location (e.g., comparing the US and Europe).
-The good new is, many developers find remote jobs, meaning they can work from anywhere.
+However, salaries tend to vary greatly based on the location (e.g., comparing the US and Europe).
+The good news is many developers find remote jobs, meaning they can work from anywhere.

 What Is Full-Stack Development?